-On 23 June 2016, the UK made a historic decision.
-It voted to leave the European Union (EU).
+On 23 June 2016, UK adults made a historic decision.
+They voted for the UK to leave a group of countries called the European Union (EU).

-More than 33 million adults voted.
-Around 52% of them chose to leave the group of 28 countries, while 48% wanted to stay in it.
+More than 33 million UK adults voted in the referendum.
+Around 52% of them - just over half - chose to leave the group of 28 countries, while 48% wanted to stay in it.